Bruce Springsteen Fast Facts

 1972 - Signs a record deal with Columbia Records.

-October 10, 1975 - Springsteen appears on the covers of Time and Newsweek magazines at the same time, a rare honor previously only held by world leaders.
+August 25, 1975 - "Born to Run" is released.
+In addition to the title track, the album features the songs, "Thunder Road," "Tenth Avenue Freeze-Out" and "Jungleland."
+Weeks after the collection hits record stores, Springsteen appears on the covers of Time and Newsweek magazines at the same time.

-1988 - Springsteen tours with Amnesty International's Human Rights Now! benefit concerts.
-The concerts take place in the United States, England, France and various developing countries.
+June 4, 1984 - "Born in the U.S.A." is released.
+Seven songs, including the title track and "Dancing in the Dark," reach the top ten on the Billboard Hot 100 chart.
+At the time, the only other album to feature seven top ten singles was "Thriller" by Michael Jackson.
+The album cover is photographed by Annie Leibovitz.

+February 26, 1985 - Wins his first Grammy award.
+"Dancing in the Dark" gets best rock vocal solo.

-October 18, 1989 - Springsteen decides to take a break from playing with the E Street Band.
+1989 - Springsteen splits with the E Street Band.

+March 1, 1995 - Wins four Grammy awards for "Streets of Philadelphia."
+The track is named song of the year, best rock song, best song written for a motion picture or television and best male rock vocal performance.

-March 15, 1999 - Is inducted into the Rock and Roll Hall of Fame and officially reunites with the E Street Band.
+1999 - Is inducted into the Rock and Roll Hall of Fame and reunites with the E Street Band.

+February 23, 2003 - Wins three Grammy awards.
+His album, "The Rising" wins in the best rock album category and the album's title track wins best rock song, plus best male rock vocal performance.

+February 10, 2008 - Wins three Grammy awards.
+"Radio Nowhere" is named best rock song and best solo rock performance.
+"Once Upon a Time in the West" wins in the rock instrumental performance category.

-January 18, 2009 - Springsteen performs Woody Guthrie's "This Land is Your Land" with Pete Seeger at Barack Obama's inauguration ceremony.
+January 18, 2009 - Performs Woody Guthrie's "This Land is Your Land" with Pete Seeger at President Barack Obama's inauguration ceremony.

 December 10, 2009 - Receives the Kennedy Center Honors.

-November 22, 2016 - President Barack Obama awards Springsteen with the Presidential Medal of Freedom.
+November 22, 2016 - Springsteen receives the Presidential Medal of Freedom from Obama.

+October 12, 2017 - "Springsteen on Broadway," a limited engagement solo acoustic concert/stage memoir opens at the Walter Kerr Theatre in New York.
+It marks Springsteen's Broadway debut.